SOHU-Co/kafka-node/README.md

 {
    topic: 'topicName',
    messages: ['message body'], // multi messages should be a array, single message can be just a string or a KeyedMessage instance
-   key: 'theKey', // only needed when using keyed partitioner
+   key: 'theKey', // string or buffer, only needed when using keyed partitioner
    partition: 0, // default 0
    attributes: 2, // default: 0
    timestamp: Date.now() // <-- defaults to Date.now() (only available with kafka v0.10 and KafkaClient only)